Entering the European market for cushion covers

 3. What competition do you face on the European cushion cover market?

-China and India supply nearly half of Europe’s textile furnishing imports.
-These countries mainly provide mass-produced, low-cost items.
-As a result, your best opportunities are in the mid- to high-end market.
+Europe’s leading supplier of textile furnishings is China.
+Chinese manufacturers mainly provide mass-produced, low-cost items.
+Your best opportunities are in the mid- to high-end market.

-(!)
-Because no specific trade data are available for cushion covers, these statistics cover textile furnishing articles.
+Because no specific trade data are available for cushion covers, these statistics cover textile furnishing products in general.

 Re-exporters or producers